 Don’t be surprised if the title of my sermon makes you feel uncomfortable.
 Truth be told I felt very uncomfortable myself because we do not know God as a hater.
 The dictionary defines hate as intense dislike.
 Can God really dislike something so intensely?
-The Bible says he can and in Proverbs 6:16-19 we have a list of things that he really hates.
+The Bible says he can and in Proverbs 6:16-19 we have a list of six things that he hates and seven things he detests.

 What we have here is a list of sins that deal with the deepest heart motives of man.
 While these aren’t the only sins that should be avoided, they do sum up most of the wicked things condemned by God.
 I decided to speak from this passage because sometimes these are sins even Christians must overcome by the grace of God.

 And they assembled against Moses and Aaron, saying to them, “You take too much upon yourselves, seeing that the whole community is holy, every one of them, and the Lord is among them.
 Why then do you exalt yourselves above the community of the Lord?”
 (Numbers 16:3)